swiftlang/swift-evolution/proposals/NNNN-resolve-distributed-actor-protocols.md

 distributed actor $Greeter<ActorSystem>: Greeter, DistributedStubActor
     where DistributedActorSystem<any Codable> {
   private init() {} // cannot initialize, can only resolve(id:using:)
+}

+extension Greeter where Self: DistributedActorStub {
-  // stub implementations provided via extension on 'Greeter & DistributedStubActor' }
+  // ... stub implementations for protocol requirements ...
+}
 ```

-Default implementations for all the protocol's requirements (including non-distributed requirements) are provided by extensions utilizing the `DistributedStubActor` protocol.
+Default implementations for all the protocol's requirements (including non-distributed requirements) are provided by extensions utilizing the `DistributedActorStub` protocol.

 It is possible for a protocol type to inherit other protocols, in that case the parent protocol must either have default implementations for all its requirements, or it must also apply the `@DistributedProtocol` protocol which generates such default implementations.

 The default method "stub" implementations provided by the `@DistributedProtocol` simply fatal error if they were to ever be invoked.
-Invoking them however is not possible.
+In practice, invoking those methods is not possible, because resolving a stub will always return a remote reference, and therefore calls on these methods are redirected to `DistributedActorSystem`'s `remoteCall` rather than invoking the "local" methods.

 It is recommended to use `some/any Greeter` rather than `$Greeter` when passing around resolved instances of a distributed actor protocol.
 This way none of your code is tied to the fact of using a specific type of proxy, but rather, can accept any greeter, be it local or resolved through a proxy reference.
 This can come in handy when refactoring a codebase, and merging modules in such way where the greeter may actually be a local instance in some situations.